MicrosoftDocs/customer-insights/ci-docs/journeys/developer/realtime-marketing-form-client-side-extensibility.md

 </html>
 ```

-For event registration forms you also do need to pass the readable event id; the modified syntax looks like (introduced in 6.1 version of marketing)
+You must also pass the readable event ID for the event registration forms.
+The modified syntax (introduced in Marketing version 6.1) is as follows:
 ```JS
       root.render(React.createElement(d365mktforms.FormPlaceholder, {
         formId:'{msdynmkt_marketingformid}',